sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

- # SAS Viya Quickstart Template for Azure
+## SAS Viya Quickstart Template for Azure

-This quickstart will take a generic license for SAS Viya and deploy it into its own network.
-The network and other infrastructure will be created for this and at the end you should will have in your outputs the web endpoints for a deployed viya on recommended vms.

-This SAS Viya Quickstart Template for Azure documentation provides step-by-step instructions for deploying the following SAS Viya products on the Azure cloud:
+This SAS Viya Quickstart Template for Azure README is used to deploy the following SAS Viya products on the Azure cloud:

 * SAS Visual Analytics 8.3 on Linux
 * SAS Visual Statistics 8.3 on Linux